Breaking News | COAS commissions renovated houses for airmen in Makurdi

-The Chief of Air Staff ( COAS) Air Marshal Sadique Abubarka has commissioned 12 blocks of flats for airmen and women at Nigeria Air Force ( NAF), Tactical Air Command ( TAC) in Makurdi, Benue state capital.
+The Chief of Air Staff (COAS), Air Marshal Sadique Abubarkar has commissioned 12 block of flats for airmen and women at Nigeria Air Force (NAF), Tactical Air Command (TAC) in Makurdi, Benue State capital .

-Air Marshal Abubarka was represented by Chief of Logistics, Air Vice Marshal Mohammed Yakubu.
+Air Marshal Abubarkar was represented by Chief of Logistics, Air Vice Marshal Mohammed Yakubu.

 The Air Chief also presented keys to beneficiaries of the renovated houses.